xmtp/proto/PROTOCOL.md

 ### Keys

 A client is associated with a blockchain account through a set of public/private keys (EC secp256k1) generated when the account is registered with the XMTP network.
 First there is the identity key that serves as a proxy for the account key and is signed by the account key to establish its authenticity.
-Then there are one or more pre-keys that are used for message encryption.
+Then there are one or more pre-keys that are used for payload encryption and signing.
 The pre-keys are signed by the identity key to prove authenticity.
 The two-level key structure is there to facilitate more frequent key rotation without requiring frequent account key signing.
 The key structure and naming are modeled after [Signal's X3DH protocol](https://signal.org/docs/specifications/x3dh/#the-x3dh-protocol).

 The keys are maintained and stored together in a key bundle, the private keys in a [EncryptedPrivateKeyBundle](https://github.com/xmtp/proto/blob/main/proto/message_contents/private_key.proto) and public keys in a [SignedPublicKeyBundle](https://github.com/xmtp/proto/blob/main/proto/message_contents/public_key.proto).